BreadLoaph/CunkFarmer/README.md

 # CunkFarmer
-Below is the farm and extension for extra floors.
+Farm and extension for extra floors.